 What Really Matters

-Anything in these categories should be addressed.
-Often, a serious problem can be corrected inexpensively to protect both life and property (especially in categories 2 and 4).
+Any concerns falling into these categories should be addressed promptly.
+Often, serious problems can be rectified inexpensively, safeguarding both your life and property, particularly in categories 2 and 4.

 It is important to note that most sellers are honest and are often taken aback by the defects uncovered during an inspection.
 However, it is essential to understand that sellers are not obligated to repair every issue mentioned in the inspection report.

 Please note that this report should be considered with the understanding that no home is flawless.
 It is crucial to maintain a balanced perspective and avoid jeopardizing your deal over trivial matters.
 It is not appropriate to insist that the seller rectify deferred maintenance, conditions already disclosed by the seller, or insignificant issues.